Chhatrapati Shivaji Maharaj Terminus (CSMT): A Complete Travel Guide

 Architecture of UNESCO World Heritage Site: CSMT

-The iconic 33m ribbed dome crowns a U-shaped facade featuring pointed Gothic arches, turrets, and polychrome stonework mimicking Italian palaces.
-Notably, 16m clock tower and star-shaped platform layout accommodate 18 platforms under vast iron-glass train sheds.
+The iconic 33m ribbed dome crowns a U-shaped facade featuring pointed Gothic arches, turrets, and polychrome stonework inspired by Italian palaces.
+The 16m clock tower and star-shaped platform layout accommodate 18 platforms under vast iron-glass train sheds.

-Chhatris, stone elephants, floral motifs by local craftsmen
+- Chhatris, stone elephants, and floral motifs crafted by local artisans.

-Gargoyles, flying buttresses, chaitya arches fusing East-West styles
+- Gargoyles, flying buttresses, and chaitya arches blending Eastern and Western styles.

-UNESCO recognizes CSMT Mumbai as “finest High Victorian Gothic example” with Indo-Saracenic influences—marble columns, stained glass, and intricate carvings executed by JJ School of Art students.
+UNESCO recognizes CSMT Mumbai as one of the finest examples of High Victorian Gothic architecture with Indo-Saracenic influences including marble columns, stained glass, and intricate carvings executed by students of the JJ School of Art.

 26/11 Attack at CSMT